Motorola Edge 20, Lite and Pro in test: Which device is the best?

 I would bet, like their predecessors, these Motorola devices will drop in price by up to 50% in their first year.
 It was the same with the others and even in the Motorola shop.

-If so and the price from Pro If Black Friday is 450-500€ or even less, then I would naively claim that it is a good choice.
+If that's the case and the price of the Pro on Black Friday is 450-500€ or even less, then I would naively say that it's a good choice.